— Curated insights from the Marketo field —

 Personalization at the company level drove a measured 63% conversion rate improvement in specific campaign instances, and an estimated 468% ROI was cited for the full ABM program in 2023.
 Both figures carry methodological caveats — the ROI estimate in particular was framed as a renewal-time calculation rather than a rigorously controlled measurement — but they illustrate the order-of-magnitude case that experienced practitioners are making internally to justify continued ABM investment.

-"We run a campaign with very small traffic and a high bounce rate, report it as unsuccessful — then come back five months later to find opportunities and customers closing from that targeted account list"
+"we run a campaign and have like very small traffic from it uh very high bounce rate um we report on the results say that it's unsuccessful and then uh come back five months later to see uh the impact and we have opportunities and customers closing from that targeted account list"

 How One ABM Implementation Restructured the Marketing-Sales Relationship — and Resized Its Target Account Tiers